International Code of Signals: Signals

 In some cases, additional characters are added to indicate quantities, bearing, course, distance, date, time, latitude, or longitude.
 There is also provision for spelling words and for indicating use of other codes.
-Several of the more common single-letter signals are shown at the right.
+Several of the most common single-letter signals are shown at the right.
 Two-letter signals cover a broad gamut of situations.

 Repeated characters can be a problem in flaghoist.
 To avoid having to carry multiple sets of signal flags, the Code uses three "substitute" (or "repeater") flags.
 These repeat the flag at the indicated position.
-For instance, to signal MAA ("I request urgent medical advice" the Mike, Alfa, and 2nd substitute flags would be flown, the substitute indicating a repeat of the second character.
+For instance, to signal MAA ("I request urgent medical advice") the Mike, Alfa, and 2nd substitute flags would be flown, the substitute indicating a repeat of the second character.

 Medical Signal Code

 The Medical Signal Code (incorporated in the International Code of Signals since 1930) is a means of providing assistance when medical personnel are not present.
 Plain language is generally preferred in such cases (presumably via radiotelephone), but the various codes provide a succinct method of communicating to a doctor the nature of the problem where there are language or communication difficulties, and in return the recommended treatment.
 Even where there are no language problems, the Medical Signal Code is useful in providing a standard method of case description and treatment.
 There is also a standard list of medicaments (medicines), keyed to a standard ships medicine chest carried by all merchant ships.
 The Medical signals all begin with the letter "M" (Mike) followed by two more letters, and sometimes with additional numerals or letters.